World’s End Sri Lanka – Hotels & Hikes on Horton Plains

 The hike from here to World’s End is 4 km.
 The trail then loops back to Baker’s Falls (2 km) and continues back to the entrance (another 3.5 km).
 The total 9.5 km round trip takes around three hours.

 From the World’s End plateau, the cliff plunges down dramatically for 870 m.
 The early morning (between 6 am and 10 am) is the best time to arrive at the plateau, before the clouds roll in.
 If you’re lucky, this will give you an unencumbered view south towards the coast.
-All you can expect to see from World’s End after 9 am is a white wall of mist.

-You need to watch your footing as you take in the view: People have been injured and even fallen to their deaths in pursuit of that ultimate selfie.
+You need to watch your footing as you take in the view.
+People have been injured and even fallen to their deaths in pursuit of that ultimate selfie.

 As long as you take care and have a decent and warm hotel to return to, this hike to Horton Plains is well worth the effort.